secretstartups/handbook/culture/inclusion/tmrg-gitlab-women/index.html.md

 ### Attend the Monthly TMRG Planning Meeting

-This meeting is hosted 1x per month on Wednesdays at 3pm UTC and Thursdays at 12am UTC and 2am UTC for 45 minutes.
+This meeting is hosted 1x per month on Wednesdays at 2:30pm UTC, 11pm UTC, and Thursdays at 2am UTC 45 minutes.
 Allies are always encouraged to attend any TMRG meeting.
 The call structure includes:

      1. 25 minutes for full group discussion of agenda topics
      1. 20 minutes small breakout groups for social discussion